This article was updated on June 21, 2021

-Despite the effects of the COVID-19 pandemic, the U.S. real estate industry hasn’t shown many signs of slowing down.
+Despite the pandemic’s effects, the U.S. real estate industry hasn’t shown signs of slowing down in a post-pandemic world.
 However, the way that clients shop for and buy homes has changed.
+You may be wondering how to more dynamically—and effectively—market your own listings.
+In this article, we’ll explain how to sell a home in a post-pandemic world.

 Market Yourself on Nextdoor

-In the meantime, networking through a local platform is your best bet.
-For the purposes of real estate professionals, who need hyperlocal connections, the most vital presence to have is Nextdoor.
+As the digital world became so much a part of our reality during the pandemic, a digital presence is as important as a physical one.
+For the purposes of real estate professionals, who need hyperlocal connections, the most vital presence to have is Nextdoor, which combines digital ease with real-life local benefits.
 Here’s why:

 - There's no need to build an audience - Unlike Facebook, Instagram, or Twitter, businesses on Nextdoor don’t need to “attract” followers.
 Once you set up a free Business Page and sign up as a Neighborhood Sponsor, your posts will reach the communities you target.